raspberrypilearning/rpg/en/step_5.md

 --- task ---

-Add this code right at the end of the Python file to allow the player to win the game when they get to the garden with the key and the potion.
+Add this code at the end of the Python file so that the player wins the game when they get to the garden with the key and the potion.
 Make sure the code is indented, in line with the code above it.

 --- code ---
 ---